yaricom/io42/content/authors/admin/_index.md

 - Visitors
 ---

-Iaroslav Omelianenko is a CTO and Research Director at the NewGround LLC.
+Dr. Iaroslav Omelianenko is a CTO and Research Director at the IO42 Lab and NewGround LLC.
 His research interests include human-computer interaction, genetic algorithms, neuroevolution of augmented topologies, reinforcement learning, control & optimization, and Neurobiology.

 He leads the Research and Development team, which applies genetic algorithms to create artificial neural networks with a minimal footprint to solve a variety of control & optimization tasks as well as do research in brain-computer interfaces.